Youcef00/custom-action-test/README.md

-# custom-action-test
+# pull-request-notification-action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action sends a Google Chat message to the specified space and notifies the user with the new review request and a link to the pull request

 ## Inputs

 ### `webhooks`

-**Required** A list of Google chat webhooks to the users, the format must be the following:
+**Required** A list of Google chat webhooks to the users, the format must be as the following:

 `git_username:webhook_URL git_username2:webhook_URL2`